JurianB/Unity-Multiplayer/README-Photon.md

 [PunRPC]
 ```

-Photon requires a string for a prefab name.
-And we need to add a folder named _Resources_ where all networked prefabs have to be.
+The first parameter of PhotonNetwork.Instantiate is a string which defines the "prefab" to instantiate.
+Internally, PUN will fetch the GameObject from the PhotonNetwork.PrefabPool, set it up for the network and enable it.
+Because of this we need to add a folder named _Resources_ where all networked prefabs have to be.

 Because a bullet will be instantiated across the network it also needs a Photon Rigidbody View Component.
 So add that one to the prefab.
 - Drag the Photon Rigidbody View into the observed component attribute in the object's Photon View.
 This will cause Photon to sync the cube's position/rotation across the network.